-As is commonly known, plastic is not biodegradable, it takes about 100 years to disappear on average.
+As it’s commonly known, plastic is not biodegradable, it takes about 100 years to disappear, in average.
 Needless to say, the effects of marine pollution caused by plastic are immeasurable.

 The plastic interrupts the entire biogeographic cycle and causes problems for the entire marine ecosystem.
 Several marine species are on the verge of extinction due to this type of ocean pollution.
 Plastic threatens the total existence of various forms of marine life, from smaller fish to large mammals and amphibians, and also to birds that depend on oceanic life forms for their food needs.